jordwalke/reason-wall-demo/README.md

 - The `package.json` `dependencies` field allows you to specify opam dependencies on any opam package by prefixing the package name with the `@opam/` scope.

+## Requirements:
+Currently the `package.json` specifies a dependency on the MacOS branch of `wall`.
+You can change this to the master branch and it should build on Linux.
+Eventually `wall` will not require different branches per platform.

 ### Origins: